exonum/exonum-doc/src/dev/contributing.md

 Commit messages should be verbose by default consisting of a short subject line (50 chars max), a blank line and detailed explanatory text as separate paragraph(s);
-unless the title alone is self-explanatory (like "Corrected typo in init.rs") then a single title line is sufficient.
+unless the title alone is self-explanatory (like “Correct typo in init.rs”) then a single title line is sufficient.
 Commit messages should be helpful to people reading your code in the future, so explain the reasoning for your decisions.